 Health risks can now be assessed based on the measurements in accordance to ProPG : Planning and Noise guidance.
-Noise levels at this monitoring location have an attributed low risk of adverse health effects, see Table V. The large difference found between the average long term noise level attributed to helicopter noise and the background long term noise level, 16.6 dBA, indicates according to the BS4142:2014 method of assessment that the scenario is likely to have significant adverse impact.
+Noise levels at this monitoring location have an attributed low risk of adverse health effects, see Table V. according to the BS4142:2014 method of assessment that the scenario is likely to have significant adverse impact.

 The monitored long term noise levels when compared to the recommendations in BS8233:2014, both inside and outside, were well in excess of those criteria, see Table IV.
 Finally, when compared against to the Aviation Framework Policy, the long term noise levels show levels indicating medium levels of annoyance and that the dwelling would qualify for installation sound insulation.

 It was found that on average 36 exceedances occurred per day, see Table IV.
 This is equal to 3276 exceedances in the quarter measured.
-The Civil Aviation Authority recorded 3788 movements of which 228 could be excluded from the 81 dBA (Max) criteria level.
-This verifies the measurement methodology of 5-minute measurement periods, and also demonstrates a very high level of exceedances amongst the heliport flights, 85.6% of noise capped flights were in exceedance.
+In the same quarter, Quarter 2 of 2018, the Civil Aviation Authority recorded 3788 movements of which 228 could be excluded from the 81 dBA (Max) criteria level, as they were from the unrestricted helicopter category.
+This verifies the measurement methodology of 5-minute measurement periods, and also demonstrates a very high level of exceedances amongst the heliport flights.
+Moreover 85.6% of restricted helicopter flights produced noise levels in exceedance at this location.

 4.2.
 Hammersmith and Fulham Results